JessicaAKelley/work-day-scheduler/README.md

 - Displays current day at top of scheduler upon opening
 - Provides time blocks for standard business hours
 - Color codes time blocks to indicate whether in past, present, or future
-- Ends the game/quiz when all questions are answered OR timer reaches 0
 - Allows user to enter an event when clicking on a time block
 - Utilizes local storage to save event text